jkeefe/jkeefe.github.io/family-projects/README.md

 - 1 10k-ohm (10k&#937;) resistor
 - A glass of ice water

-Almost all of the Arduino start-up kits [I've listed below](#kits) include a thermistor.
+Almost all of the Arduino start-up kits [I've listed](#kits) include a thermistor.
 Sometimes they are at the ends of long, wiggly wires; other times they have stiff wires, like an LED.
 Either one will work here.

 ### Code